limey-bean/Bullhead_2025/Mitochondrial_DNA_and_RNA_Processing_and_Data_Analysis/Phase_Mitochondria.md

-### Subtract host reads from tumor tissue using normal brain tissue - use for messy paired tumors or any paired tumors
+### Subtract host reads from tumor tissue using normal brain tissue - use for messy paired tumors or any paired tumors.
+It will pop out a fasta or two fasta files for each sample.
+Note - none of the brain samples in the BBH study had SNVs and it might behave strangley if your host sample has an SNV.

 ```{r}
 individualsT <- c("FB8","HC2","JR9","MA1","SB14","SC6","SC7","SML1","SML4","HC4")